AlibabaCloudDocs/icms_mqtt/intl.en-US/Product Introduction/Terms.md

  :   An entity that you create when you purchase Message Queue for MQTT.
 Each Message Queue for MQTT instance maps to a globally unique endpoint URL.
 Before using Message Queue for MQTT, you must create an instance in the corresponding region and access the service through the corresponding endpoint.
 For information about how to create an Message Queue for MQTT instance, see [Quick start guide](../intl.en-US/Quick Start/Quick start guide.md#).

   MQTT broker
- :   An Message Queue for MQTT broker that provides interaction based on the MQTT protocol and exchanges messages with an MQTT client and AliwareMQ for RocketMQ.
+ :   An Message Queue for MQTT broker that provides interaction based on the MQTT protocol and exchanges messages with an MQTT client and MQ for RocketMQ.

   MQTT client
  :   A mobile node that interacts with the MQTT broker.
 It is short for Message Queue for MQTT client.